 Don't use ReactiveUI

+This blog post says the opposite of its lazy and deliberately provocative title.
+I have become a huge fan of ReactiveUI.
 I just want to ramble about the path I took to get here.

 Listening to Paul Betts

 I first heard about ReactiveUI at a conference presentation by Paul Betts.
 I think it was at Xamarin Evolve.
 Mostly I remember feeling dumb.
 He said a lot of things that I didn't understand.

 I went to that session without much real experience in Model-View-ViewModel (MVVM) development.
 Conceptually, I understood the idea of a ViewModel.
 But Paul mostly talked about how ReactiveUI avoids certain problems.
 And since I had not experienced those problems, his words didn't sink in.

 Each time one of my kids was approaching adolescence, I sat down and explained the risks associated with certain choices.
 Laws and moral judgements aside, the simple fact is that many choices involve risks, and I thought it would be helpful to pass along that bit of information.

 And in each case, my child said, "Thanks Dad", and proceeded to always make wise and low-risk choices from that point on.

 Well, actually, no.

 Teenagers simply do not learn that way.
 They process risk very differently from people who are more mature.
 Tell a 16-year-old that "if you drive too fast you might get a ticket".
 The adolescent will immediately begin driving too fast, and, in all likelihood, will not get ticket.
 This is how teenagers realize they are smarter than their parents.